reflectoring/reflectoring.github.io/_posts/2021-04-20-securing-data-on-aws.md

 #### Key Rotation

 Reusing the key for many cryptographic operations is not a good idea.
 Should the key be stolen, all encrypted data can be decrypted.
 That's why it is important to rotate CMK.
-We can do it manually if we want to schedule the rotation on our own, but **AWS KMS provides the possibility of the automatic rotation**.
+We can do it manually by creating new CMKs at specific intervals and update our applications to use the new CMK.

-If we enable the automatic CMK rotation, a new key is created with every rotation and all new data keys will be encrypted with a new CMK.
-The old CMK is not deleted and will be used for the decryption of old data keys, that were created before rotation.
-But everything is transparent for AWS customers.
-The ID or NAME of the CMK is not changed.
-The KMS managed automatically the usage of the old and current CMKs.
+In AWS KMS, we can enable the automatic CMK rotation.
+With automatic CMK rotation enabled, a new key is created with every rotation and all new data keys are encrypted with a new CMK.

+The old CMK is not deleted and is be used for the decryption of old data keys, that were created before rotation.

 #### KMS storage